-Before deciding to exclude the Headteacher will additionally consult the SENCO should the student have a Statement of Special Educational Needs.
+Before deciding to suspend or exclude the Headteacher will additionally consult the SENCO should the student have a Statement of Special Educational Needs.

-Before deciding to exclude the Headteacher will additionally consult the Designated Child Protection Officer should a student be on the Child Protection Register.
+Before deciding to suspend or exclude the Headteacher will additionally consult the Designated Child Protection Officer should a student be on the Child Protection Register.

-Before deciding to exclude the Headteacher will additionally consult the Designated Teacher for Looked After Children should a child be in public care or living independently.
+Before deciding to suspend or exclude the Headteacher will additionally consult the Designated Teacher for Looked After Children should a child be in public care or living independently.

-The School will make appropriate educational arrangements for a student on their 6^{th} day of Fixed Term Exclusion.
-For exclusion lasting 1 - 5 days Leader of Year will ensure learning is provided.
-During a fixed term exclusion parents must ensure their child is not found in a public place during school hours and to attend a reintegration interview with the School at the end of a fixed period exclusion.
+The School will make appropriate educational arrangements for a student on their 6th day of Suspension.
+For a suspension lasting 1 - 5 days Leader of Year will ensure learning is provided.
+During a suspension parents must ensure their child is not found in a public place during school hours and to attend a reintegration interview with the School at the end of the suspension.
+They must also not be in the vicinity of the school at any time during this suspension or exclusion.

-The School will notify parents/carers of the decision to exclude by telephone on the day of exclusion.
-The reason for and length of exclusion will be outlined.
+The School will notify parents/carers of the decision to suspend or exclude by telephone.
+The reason for and length of suspenion will be outlined.
 This will be followed by a letter which also outlines how a parent/carer can complain or challenge the decision should they wish.

 A readmission meeting will occur before the student attends school again.
 A parent/carer must be in attendance.
 The readmission meeting must always be conducted by a member of the SLT with the appropriate Leader of Year in attendance.
-The purpose of the readmission meeting is for the student to reflect on the behaviour which led to exclusion and how they will ensure that is does not happen again.
+The purpose of the readmission meeting is for the student to reflect on the behaviour which led to suspension and how they will ensure that is does not happen again.
 Staff at the readmission should set up strategies in order to aid the student make positive choices.
 A readmission meeting form and an ABC must be completed, copies of which will then be required to be sent home.

-Exclusion will be inappropriate in cases of:
+A suspension will be inappropriate in cases of: